qlur/reactjs.org/content/docs/fragments.md

 ## Motivation {#motivation}

 A common pattern is for a component to return a list of children.
-Take this example React snippet:
+Take example of this React snippet:

 ```jsx
 class Table extends React.Component {